 The fingerblock school is well suited to the NVHR system.
 The rooms on the ground floor and the first floor will use the NVHR units which provide mixing on the facade for use in wintertime.
 Once external temperatures are sufficiently high that opening windows can be used the NVHR units operate in their passive natural mode.
 On the hottest summer days the units provide fan assisted inflow to help provide air flow to the rear of the classrooms.
 The units also provide automatic night cooling of the classrooms in summer.
-On the second floor, the rooms have easy access to the roof and therefore there are two options for these spaces; either the natural ventilation R Series units can be used or else the hybrid NVHR units, our R Series units work in conjunction with opening windows in the summertime.
+On the second floor, the rooms have easy access to the roof and therefore there are two options for these spaces; either the natural ventilation R Series units can be used or else the hybrid NVHR units can be installed as per the lower floors.
+Similar to the NVHR units, our R Series units work in conjunction with opening windows in the summertime.
 In the wintertime, they operate a mixing ventilation strategy, but in this case use sweep fans in the unit.